The Story of the Pebble

 Crystals and white stones were also left inside mounds to lie with the dead.
 Excavations in Loughcrew Cairn, Co.
 Meath revealed a clear quartz crystal, drilled, and used as pendant.
 In Poulnabrone Co.
 Clare, two such crystals were found amongst other artefacts.
 The beliefs and rituals associated with shining stones were adopted by the early Christian church with stones used on saint`s beds, graves and at holy wells.
 To this day this tradition is continued.

 In Kerry, those quartz crystals are called “Kerry diamonds” or “Kerry stones”.
 Professor Patrick N. Wyse Jackson, from Trinity College Dublin discusses the origin and history of those stones in “Kerry Diamonds: Facts and Folklore” article that was published in the Kerry Magazine (2001 – Issue 12).
-They might be only usual stones, but the Earls of Kerry seemed to be fascinated by them too.
-It is said that the Thomas, 1st Earl of Kerry used to wear them as buttons and set earrings and neckless was presented to the Queen Caroline by the Countess of Kerry.
-Samuel Lewis in “Topographical Dictionary of Ireland” describes process of acquisition amethysts from the Kerry Head, “persons suspended by ropes from the cliffs, and detach them with hammers from the crevices of the rocks”.
+Although not precious ,but the Earls of Kerry seemed to be fascinated by them too.
+It is said that the Thomas, 1st Earl of Kerry used to wear them as buttons, and a set of earrings and neckless were presented to Queen Caroline by the Countess of Kerry.
+Samuel Lewis in “Topographical Dictionary of Ireland” describes the process of acquisition of amethysts from the Kerry Head, “persons suspended by ropes from the cliffs, and detach them with hammers from the crevices of the rocks”.

 (right) William Fitzmaurice, 2nd earl of Kerry, 1744 (photo sourced from “Lixnaw and the Earls of Kerry”, by J. Knightly). (left) two references from Ipswich Journal 18th Oct 1729.

-Quartz from vicinity of Ballyheigue is said to be of the best in terms of quality.
-A few years ago, I have been given small crystal of quartz (size of 2 Euro coin) that had been perfectly clear.
-It was sent to be cut into one of the diamonds shapes (brilliant cut) and polished.
-Now, it does look very like a real diamond!
+Quartz from the vicinity of Ballyheigue is said to be of the best in terms of quality.
+A few years ago, I was given a small quartz crystal (size of 2 Euro coin) that perfectly clear.
+I sent it to be cut into diamond shape and polished.
+Now, it looks very like a real diamond!

 [sedimentary rock, form of microcrystalline quartz SiO2]

 Geology - Chert and flint are sedimentary rocks composed of microcrystalline or cryptocrystalline quartz, the mineral form of silicon dioxide (SiO2).
 They often occur as dense and structureless nodules within beds of limestone and chalk.
-In general flints are found in nodules but chert are also found as bedded deposits.
+In general, flints are found in nodules but chert is also found as bedded deposits.
 Chert physically and chemically is indistinguishable from flint.
-The deference between the two are essentially stratigraphic (age), is that flint is often honey-coloured and occurs in the Cretaceous chalk, whereas chert is typically brown or black and occurs in the limestone of Lower Carboniferous age.
+The deference between the two are essentially colour and stratigraphic (age); flint is often honey-coloured and occurs in the Cretaceous chalk, whereas chert is typically brown or black and occurs in the limestone of Lower Carboniferous age.

 (right) pebbles and fragments of chert and flint, (middle) flint which shape was possibly worked by a human, (left) chert fragment with sharp edges